 2. LBJ Presidential Library

-- Location: LBJ is a Library and Museum located in the University of Texas, Austin
+- Location: LBJ is a Library and Museum located at the University of Texas, Austin

 - Time to explore: Opens daily from 9.00 AM TO 5.00 PM